jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

-### 147. The central region of the Earth has well-defined paths for them to flow swiftly without any hindrance
+#### 147. The Earth's central region has well-defined paths for them to flow swiftly without any hindrance

 Many new particles constantly emerge from sky `E` and `F` just as an equal number of them depart through other parts of the sky `G` and `H`.